 Whenever the body experiences stress and anxiety, it also experiences some changes in its metabolism and functioning.
 Albumin is a small protein which is normally not found in the urine.
 Stress causes the urinary albumin ratios to rise up and lead to the development of bubbles in the urine.
 A study conducted in 2014 found out that caregivers suffering from caregiver burden had an increased level of albumin in their urine.

-Not consuming enough water on a daily basis can easily lead to dehydration.
+Not consuming enough pure water on a daily basis can easily lead to dehydration.
 When the body goes into dehydration, there are many ways by which it starts to conserve water.
 Due to that the urine becomes concentrated containing the body’s waste substances without water to provide dilution.
 This buildup of toxic substances causes extra air bubbles to accumulate in the urine.
 The urine also appears darker in color during dehydration as compared to the light straw color of normal urine.
+Make sure you’re having pure water, use filter or softener if you don’t have one in your house, you can read our guide about how water softener works and what are its benefits to know more.

 This monthly process of removing the lining of the uterus has no direct effect which leads to bubbles in the urine.
 Instead, menstruation causes the body to lose water and enter into a state of dehydration.
 Thus this leads to bubbles in the urine.
 Women will usually see bubbles in their urine during the first two or three days of menstruation after which it all returns back to normal.